-What Do We Mean with AAAAA Tourist Attractions?
+What Do We Mean by AAAAA Tourist Attractions?

 Easy!
 The Chinese National Tourism Administration has developed a system for rating all tourist attractions in China.
 Those awarded the AAAAA designation are considered among the best in the country, not only for their uniqueness but also for factors like site cleanliness, transportation links, and the overall visitor experience.